The Universal Theory Of The Hyperfinite II$_1$ Factor Is Not Computable: Introduction

-In Section 5, we offer a general perspective on embedding problems and point out how our techniques give a stronger refutation of the CEP in the spirit of the G\"odel Incompleteness Theorem.
-In Section 6, we present some applications of these ideas to a large class of C*-algebras.
 In the final section, we offer alternative proofs to the negative solutions of Tsirelson's problem and Kirchberg's QWEP conjecture from MIP*=RE, replacing the semidefinite programming argument from \cite{FNT} with a simple application of the Completeness Theorem.

 In order to keep this note short, we include very little background information on continuous logic (the material that is truly necessary for our proof appears in the next section) or quantum games.
 We refer the reader to \cite{mtfms} for continuous logic or \cite{MTC*A} for an operator algebraic approach; the introduction to \cite{MIP*} contains an excellent guide to the necessary work on quantum games.
 A first version of the proof of the main theorem was given in a talk at the Canadian Operator Symposium in May, 2020.
 We would like to thank Se-Jin Kim, Vern Paulsen and Chris Schafhauser for pointing out the simplification possible by considering synchronous correlation sets and a special thanks to Thomas Vidick for providing the additional information regarding the role of such correlation sets in the proof in \cite{MIP*}.
 We would also like to thank Thomas Sinclair, Aaron Tikuisis, Mikael R\o rdam and Jamie Gabe for enlightening discussions around the MF and other embedding problems, and to Ward Henson for useful comments about the computability-theoretic issues under discussion.